pdragicevich/skills-api/SkillsAPI.Albemuth.Net/Data/DBT_MindfullnessEmotion.md

 ---
 area: DBT
-section: Distress Tolerance
+section: Emotional regulation
-title: Emotional regulation
+title: Mindfullness of emotion
 summary: Mindfullness of emotion
 ---
 How to be mindful of an emotion.